iterative/dvc.org/static/docs/get-started/install.md

 > `pip install "dvc[s3]"`.
 This installs `boto3` library along with DVC to
 > support Amazon S3 storage.

-The easiest option, self-contained binary packages (or Windows installer), are available by using the big "Download" button in the [home page](/).
-You may also get them [here](https://github.com/iterative/dvc/releases/).
+The easiest option, self-contained binary packages (or Windows installer), is available by using the big "Download" button on the [home page](/).
+You can also get them [here](https://github.com/iterative/dvc/releases/).

-> For a POSIX-like command line terminal in Windows users, we recommend
+> For a POSIX-like command line terminal in Windows, we recommend
 > [Git Bash](https://gitforwindows.org/#bash) or
 > [Anaconda Prompt](https://docs.anaconda.com/anaconda/user-guide/getting-started/#open-prompt-win).
-> Its even possible to enjoy a full Linux terminal experience with the
+> It's even possible to enjoy a full Linux terminal experience with the
 > [WSL](https://blogs.windows.com/windowsdeveloper/2016/03/30/run-bash-on-ubuntu-on-windows/)

-We also provide `deb`, `rpm` and `homebrew` repositories:
+We also provide `deb`, `rpm`, and `homebrew` repositories:

 <details>